-Preliminary drafts of site visit reports are prepared by the site visitors, consolidated by staff into a single document and approved by the visiting committee.
-The approved draft report is then transmitted to the institutional administrator, for factual review and comment prior to its review by the Commission.
+Preliminary drafts of site visit reports are prepared by the site visitors, consolidated by staff into a single document and are approved by the visiting committee.
+The approved draft report is transmitted to the institutional administrator for factual review and comment prior to its review by the Commission.

 Commission members and visiting committee members are not authorized, under any circumstances, to disclose any information obtained during site visits or Commission meetings.
 The extent to which publicity is given to site visit reports is determined by the chief administrator of the educational institution.
 Decisions to publicize reports, in part or in full, are at the discretion of the educational institution officials, rather than the Commission.
 However, if the institution elects to release sections of the report to the public, the Commission reserves the right to make the entire site visit report public.

 The Commission and its review committees meet twice each year to consider site visit reports, progress reports, applications for accreditation and policies related to accreditation.
 These meetings occur in January and July.
 Reports from site visits conducted less than 90 days prior to a Commission meeting are usually deferred and considered at the next Commission meeting.